u-Sir/peek-pop/README.md

   - Close: You can exit by pressing the `Esc` key or by clicking the original window to automatically close the popup.
   - Back: Double-click a specified key to go back, or select from the right-click menu.
   - Shortcut key support: Supports all browser shortcut keys like forward, backward, reading mode, etc. (some shortcuts require the window type to be set to "normal").
-- Free interface display:
+- Free popup display:
   - Customizable background blur effect.
   - Popup size and position can be customized and automatically saved, supporting separate records by domain and multi-screen display.
   - Supports background pop-up.
+(Chromium only)
   - Supports selecting popup window type.
 - Blacklist function: Supports blacklist settings in regular expressions, wildcard, and plain text forms.
 - Supports export and import of configurations.